bluz71/bluz71.github.io/_posts/2017-10-26-turbocharge-the-ctrlp-vim-plugin.md

 Turbocharge the CtrlP Vim plugin
 ================================

-The [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) plugin is a well established fuzzy finder for the Vim editor.
+The [CtrlP](https://github.com/ctrlpvim/ctrlp.vim) plugin is a well-established fuzzy finder for the Vim editor.
 This plugin is most often used to quickly navigate to a file, within the current development tree, by simply typing letters that appear in the file name; CtrlP will take care of the fuzzy